This document contains information that will quickly help you learn to use

 important details about the business deal and the effective date.

-Administrators and managers are responsible for entering and maintaining the
+Administrators are responsible for entering and maintaining the

-contract, so it’s important for you understand its role in the system.
+contract, so it’s important that you understand its role in the system.

 The Contract controls most of the timesheet submission and reporting process.

 Strictly speaking, consultants enter time for a contract, not a client.
 The

 client is identified on the contract along with the branch office, the sales

 rep, etc., so hours can be reported by each of these parameters, but the